DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-teaching.md

 * enabling [flexible working opportunities](https://www.gov.uk/government/collections/flexible-working-resources-for-teachers-and-schools)
 * putting in place [behaviour hubs](https://behaviourhubs.co.uk/)

-Teaching is a diverse and inclusive profession with many networks that can help you in your teaching career, including [WomenEd](https://womened.com/), [BAMEed](https://www.bameednetwork.com/), [LGBTed](https://lgbted.uk/) and [DisabilityEd](https://twitter.com/disability_ed).

 ## Get a return to teaching adviser
-If you have [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), you could be eligible for a [return to teaching adviser](https://getintoteaching.education.gov.uk/landing/return-to-teaching-advisers).
+If you have previously taught in or trained to teach in the UK, you could be eligible for a [return to teaching adviser](https://getintoteaching.education.gov.uk/landing/return-to-teaching-advisers).

 Advisers can give you free one-to-one support with: